 Located on Timothy Lake.
 The North Arm Campground is tucked away on the north shore of Timothy Lake, in the shadow of Oregon's Mt.
 Hood.
-The campground was reconstructed in 2014-2015 with new sites added and water provided.
+The campground was reconstructed in 2014-2015 with an improved boat launch and dock, added parking, and water provided.
+Most of the 19 sites are available by walk-in with 6 sites on the reservation system; there are 4 hike-in sites.
 The campground offers fishing, swimming, and access to the popular Timothy Lake Trail.

 At a Glance

 This site can be reserved by calling Toll Free 1-877-444-6777 (International 518-885-3639 or TDD 877-833-6777) or on-line at http://www.recreation.gov/

 Camping: $20/night for standard non-electric single site (vehicle), $16/night for hike-in non-electric